 In the film, the names of the characters have been changed, so that Clyde becomes George Eastman, Roberta becomes Alice Tripp, and Sondra becomes Angela Vickers.

 I have reexamined An American Tragedy closely to see how Dreiser actually portrays these three central characters – in expository and narrative or descriptive passages and through interpolated comment, and through direct and indirect discourse – throughout the novel.
 What does this say about their fundamental characters and about their desirability as love objects vis-à-vis one another?

 –Roger W. Smith

-Note: The attached Word document contains additional content, namely, extensive excerpts from the novel which illustrate my analysis, as per the discussion above.
+Note: The attached Word document (above) contains additional content, namely, extensive excerpts from the novel which illustrate my analysis, as per the discussion above.

 Book One, Chapter I